u-boot/u-boot/doc/board/asus/transformer_t30.rst

 *******************************

 Nv3p is a custom Nvidia protocol used to recover bricked devices.
-Devices can enter it either by using ``wheelie`` with the correct ``blob.bin`` file or by pre-loading vendor bootloader with the Fusée Gelée.
+Devices can enter it by pre-loading vendor bootloader with the Fusée Gelée.

 With nv3p, ``repart-block.bin`` is used.
 It contains BCT and a bootloader in encrypted state in form, which can just be written RAW at the start of eMMC.

 .. code-block:: bash

-    $ wheelie --blob blob.bin
+    $ ./run_bootloader.sh -s T30 -t ./bct/tf201.bct -b android_bootloader.bin
-    $ nvflash --resume --rawdevicewrite 0 1024 repart-block.bin
+    $ ./utiils/nvflash_v1.13.87205 --resume --rawdevicewrite 0 1024 repart-block.bin

 When flashing is done, reboot the device.
+Note that you should adjust bct file name according to your device.

 Flashing with a pre-loaded U-Boot
 *********************************